efacilitation/karma-commonjs-preprocessor/README.md

+# DEPRECATED WARNING

+As we are not using this anymore we will not maintain this anymore.
+If someone wants to maintain this project, just drop us a line and we will transfer the repo to you.
+Else we will delete this repo in the next months.

 # karma-commonjs-preprocessor

 Preprocessor which enables you to load CoffeScript or Javascript CommonJS Modules on the fly using custom register and loader code.